 At the same time, you are not subject to all men.
 While single, who is a Christian sister subject to?
 Her parents and her church.
 A single sister should look to the church for Christian guidance and put herself under the authority of the leadership there.

 Application: A side note to guys: don’t try to command all women around.
-Certainly if you are in position of leadership in the church, you need to lead.
+Certainly, if you are in a position of leadership in the church, you need to lead.
 Otherwise don’t stick your noses where they don’t belong!

 4. What can you as single women be doing now to prepare for submitting to your husbands?
 You should practice following, especially at church.
 During church activities try to be a good follower and supporter.
 You can gently encourage the brothers to take the lead.
 Practice an attitude of humility towards your church leadership.
 Before making big decisions, ask your elders or other leaders for advice.
 Make a habit of listening to this advice.
 Show more honor and respect to your parents, especially your dad.
 Ask his opinion on things.
 Listen to his counsel.
 Respect his rules.
 Learn to pray for those in authority and forgive their mistakes instead of nitpicking.